 Key Contributions

-- Highlights the appropriation of emerging events as a core mechanism through which manipulation operations sustain attention and influence.
+• Highlights the appropriation of emerging events as a mechanism for campaign persistence and continued relevance.

 Methods